ryuta-messi/ryuta-messi/README.md

 ### Hello 👀

-- 🌱 I’m currently learning NLP at NAIST
+- 🌱 I’m currently working as a software engineer at a tech company
-- ⚡ Fun fact: ...
-If you like water, you already like 72% of me